-Research Design and Analysis
+5 Research Design and Analysis

-Our assessment of relationships between dyadic and systemic regime type and interstate conflict cover the period $1816-2000.^{23}$ While our argument incorporates systemic variables, it ultimately makes predictions at the dyadic level: Relations become less peaceful within democratic dyads as the system becomes more democratic.
+Our assessment of relationships between dyadic and systemic regime type and interstate conflict cover the period 1816-2000.22 While our argument incorporates systemic variables, it ultimately makes predictions at the dyadic level: relations become less peaceful within democratic dyads as the system becomes more democratic.
 It is the interaction between dyadic and systemic democracy at the dyadic level that is the key causal relationship.
 We thus work at the dyadic level of analysis.

 To ensure comparability with existing research, we adopt a research design and basic statistical models from the democratic peace research program (Bremer 1992; Oneal and Russett 1999a).
 Independent variables are lagged by one year to address endogeneity.
-We correct standard errors for clustering in dyads and introduce temporal splines for duration dependence (Beck, Katz and Tucker 1998).
+We correct standard errors for clustering in dyads and introduce temporal splines for duration dependence (Beck, et al. 1998).23